renweizhukov/LearningOpenCV/README.md

 ## 10. BowSvmClassifier

 This executable implements a simple object classifier with Bag-of-Word (BOW) and 1-vs-all SVM using OpenCV as introduced in http://www.morethantechnical.com/2011/08/25/a-simple-object-classifier-with-bag-of-words-using-opencv-2-3-w-code/.
-After the SVM classification, it does an pre-trained FLANN-based knnMatch of the SURF descriptors with a set of high-quality images.
-Note that the set of the high-quality images for training the FLANN-based knnMatch is a subset of the images for building the BOW vocabulary and training the SVM classifiers, and more importantly, each class has only one high-quality image for training the FLANN-based knnMatch.
-If one class has more than one image for training the FLANN-based knnMatch, the repetitive descriptors in multiple images will invalidate the good match selection in knnMatch.
+After the SVM classification, it does an pre-trained FLANN-based 1v1 knnMatch of the SURF descriptors with each candidate class selected by the SVM classification (usually two or three candidate classes).
+Note that for training the FLANN-based 1v1 knnMatch, each class has only one high-quality image, and the set of the high-quality images for training the FLANN-based 1v1 knnMatch is a subset of the images for building the BOW vocabulary and training the SVM classifiers.
+If one class has more than one image for training the FLANN-based 1v1 knnMatch, the repetitive descriptors in multiple images will invalidate the good match selection in knnMatch.

 If

-(1) the best knnMatched class coincides with the BOW-SVM evaluted class, (2) the maximum percentage of the good matches exceeds a certain threshold, (3) the count of good matches is greater than or equal to a certain number,
+(1) the maximum percentage of the good matches of all 1v1 candidate knnMatches exceeds a certain threshold, (2) the corresponding count of good matches is greater than or equal to a certain number,

 then evaluate the class as the one with the maximum knnMatch percentage; otherwise evaluate the class as "unknown".